About the Journal

 Ethical approval of research

-All research articles submitted should include a letter from the Institutional review board/committee that the study obtained ethics approval.
+All research articles submitted should include a letter from the Institutional Review Board/committee stating that the study obtained ethics approval.

-Experimental research on human or any animals must comply with and conform to institutional, national, or international Good Clinical Practice guidelines.
-For drug trial, mandatory clinical trial registration as a prerequisite for publication.
+Experimental research on humans or any animals must comply with and conform to institutional, national, or international Good Clinical Practice guidelines.
+For a drug trial, mandatory clinical trial registration is a prerequisite for publication.

 Patient consent and confidentiality

-If an article contains personal medical information including x-rays, photos etc. Patient’s consent is necessary for publication of such details.
+If an article contains personal medical information, including x-rays, photos, etc. The patient’s consent is necessary for the publication of such details.
 If consent cannot be obtained for whatever reason, then NJDVL will anonymize the details as much as possible.

 Post-publication discussions and corrections

-We are committed to maintaining the integrity of the scientific record and thoroughly investigate concerns that are directly raised with us by authors and readers
+We are committed to maintaining the integrity of the scientific record and thoroughly investigating concerns that are directly raised with us by authors and readers

 Privacy